 The Heatmap report provides an ideal way to quickly compare activity between learners.
 Like the Leaderboard report, each Heatmap report shows text-based data, but also presents a visual representation of your learners’ activities by using varying intensities of color.
 Darker and lighter backgrounds on cells are used to visually highlight outlier values.
 For instance, if you are looking at test scores for a group of learners, you can easily identify higher performers because their corresponding colors would be darker.

 - User Types

-- Any user with access to Explore (Global Admins, Regional Admins, and some Users) can edit a Heatmap report.
+- Any user with access to the report builder (Global Admins, Area Admins, and some Users) can edit a Heatmap report.
 All users can view a Heatmap report.

 - Available on paid plans (Analyst, CLO, and Enterprise).